Glytantio/flight-booking/test-plan.md

 ---

 ## 7. Risks & Mitigation
-- **API downtime or unavailability** → Add mock test data for fallback.
+- **API downtime or unavailability** → Use mock test data as fallback.
-- **Incomplete data for certain local routes** → Validate system behavior when schedules are missing.
+- **Incomplete data for certain local routes** → Validate system behavior with missing schedules.
-- **No payment simulation** → Focus test cases on booking and schedule-related functionality.
+- **Payment simulation issues** → Ensure clear messages are displayed; no real financial risk.
+- **Scope confusion (academic vs real-world)** → Explicit disclaimers in all documentation.

 ---

 ## 8. Approval
-This test plan is prepared for **academic and training use** only, as part of the Flight Booking System capstone project.
+This test plan is prepared for **academic and training use only**, as part of the Flight Booking System capstone project.